Waste Reduction: Waste Prevention World

 Recycle glass, plastic, metal cans, white paper, and mixed paper and organics as you do at home.
 (You do that at home, don't you?)

 Yellow pages directories generally have recycling vendors who will pick up your recyclables.
 Look under headings such as recycling, refuse, waste disposal, etc. One yellow page directory has a heading called, Waste Disposal Reduction and Recycling.
 Call around to see who can offer you the best pickup service.
 Each vendor will have their own requirements and conditions.
 Schedules and prices can be negotiated.
 Sample contracts are also available for download from the Waste Prevention Information Exchange, a program of CalRecycle.
 Most vendors will supply large bins to keep in the yard.
 Some will provide smaller bins to place around the office.
 The types of services provided by local recycling vendors varies throughout the state.
 Shop around and compare.
 You can buy your own bins if need be.
-See the list of bin manufactures.
+See the About Composting Bins page.

 Some counties and cities have recycling coordinators who can help you.
 To find the recycling coordinator in your community, look in the government section of your phone directory.
 The public works department for your county or city is the most likely place to find the recycling coordinator.
 Also see The Waste Prevention Information Exchange's page on Local Contacts for Waste Prevention and Recycling.